Fordi/how-to-c/how-to-c.md

 #### Printing Types

-You should never cast types during printing.
-You should use proper type specifiers.
+You should avoid casting types during printing, opting instead to use proper type specifiers.

 These include, but are not limited to: